HashibulAmin/saashq/README.md

 ## Become a partner

-Offer your expertise to the world and introduce your community to saashq.
+Offer your expertise to the world and introduce your community to SaasHQ.
 Let’s start growing **<a href="https://saashq.org/partners">together</a>**.

 ## Contributing